10 Types of Highly Sensitive People

 The High Reactor

-In 1989, a professor of psychology, Jerome Kagan discovered the 'high reactor' temperament while observing the behavior of babies that were being exposed to new objects and situations.
+In 1989, a professor of psychology, Jerome Kagan discovered the "high reactor" temperament while observing the behavior of babies that were being exposed to new objects and situations.
 In his study, he observed 19 babies but the temperament wasn't revealed until he observed the 19th baby.
-The baby grew distressed and irritable when faced with new and novel objects and Kagan knew he had found the temperament he was searching for.
+The baby grew distressed and irritable when faced with new and novel objects and Professor Kagan knew he had found the temperament he was searching for.

 Kagan and his colleagues have discovered that 15-20% of people are born predisposed to be anxious, in other words highly sensitive!

 15-20%?
-Isn't that the same number that Elaine Aron stated, in regards to the number of HSPs in the human population?
+Isn't that the same percentage that Elaine Aron stated, in regards to the number of HSPs in the human population?
 More food for thought.